tbrowder/Text-Utils/README.md

     my $s = " my  dog Gus # a Shit Tzu";
     $s = strip-comment $s; # OUTPUT: "my dog Gus"

-For other needs, the comment can be stripped and the argument returned returned in its original form including and trailing spaces.
+For other needs, the comment can be stripped and the argument returned returned in its original form including any trailing spaces.
 Given the previous example and using the `!normalize` option yields this result:

     my $s = " my  dog Gus # a Shit Tzu";
     $s = strip-comment $s, !normalize; # OUTPUT: " my  dog Gus "